New U.S. push for vaccines, boosters to stem 'raging' Omicron | Health

 Omicron is multiplying rapidly, making COVID-19 vaccinations and booster shots more crucial than ever, chief White House medical adviser Dr. Anthony Fauci said on Sunday.
 Currently 27% of U.S. residents have not gotten even a single dose of vaccine, according to the Centers for Disease Control and Prevention.
 "It is just, you know, raging through the world," Fauci, director of the National Institute of Allergy and Infectious Diseases, said on NBC's "Meet the Press."

 In certain regions of the United States, 50% of the COVID tests genetically sequenced detected the Omicron variant, Fauci told CNN, "which means it's going to take over."
-The virus is forcing sports teams to reschedule games, entertainment venues to cancel shows and hospitals to brace for a new surge.
+The virus is forcing sports teams to reschedule games and entertainment venues to cancel shows.
+The National Basketball Association https://www.reuters.com/article/us-health-coronavirus-nba-idCAKBN2IY0HS postponed five additional games on Sunday.

+In New York City, Mayor Bill de Blasio urged residents to get vaccinated or get a booster shot and said the city would spend $10 million on an advertising campaign to promote boosters.
+Colorado Governor Jared Polis, meanwhile, told NBC he was considering changing the definition of fully vaccinated in his state from two shots to three.
+"I wish they'd stop talking about it as a booster.
+It really is a three-dose vaccine," he said.

 Part of Biden's strategy is to focus on increased testing, Fauci told CNN's "State of the Union."
 "We really need to flood the system with testing.
 We need to have tests available for anyone who wants them," he said.